Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Proof of main result

-Furthermore, the function $F_S^{-1}$ is continuous everywhere except at $q^\star = F_S(-t; \theta) = F_S(t; \theta)$, a point where $F_S^{-1}$ is left continuous.
+Furthermore, the function $F_S^{-1}$ is continuous everywhere except at $q = F_S(-t; \theta) = F_S(t; \theta)$, a point where $F_S^{-1}$ is left continuous.
 Therefore, $H$ is continuous everywhere except perhaps in a set $\Lambda$ containing at most two different points.
-Furthermore, $H$ is left continuous everywhere.
+Additionally, $H$ is left continuous everywhere.

-With the above in mind, the proof of (\ref{eqn:con1}) uses Wald's argument, in the spirit of Theorem 5.14 from \cite{vaart_1998}, or the original paper from \cite{wald1949}.
-We start by taking $w_0 \in [0,1]$ minimizer of $H$.
-Next, let $w \in [0,1]$ be fixed, and let $U_l $ be a decreasing sequence of intervals around $w$, with $\text{diameter}(U_l)$ converging to zero.
-Let
+With the above in mind, the proof of (\ref{eqn:con1}) uses Wald's argument, in the spirit of Theorem 5.14 from \cite{vaart_1998}, or the original paper \cite{wald1949}.
+We start by taking $w_0 \in (0,1)$ minimizer of $H$.
+We also set